Formation and Governance of the Physics Education Research Leadership Organizing Council (PERLOC)

 PER Membership within AAPT

-For AAPT members to be part of the PERTG, they will self-identify and pay an annual fee of $25 ($10 for students).
+For AAPT members to be part of the PERTG, they will self-identify and pay an annual fee.
 The fee will be paid at the time of renewing AAPT membership and will be deposited in a special account to fund PERLOC activities/functions.

 Administration of the PER membership fee